-We learn as children that you’re supposed to wash your hands every time you go to the bathroom, but how often do you skip hand washing?
+We learn as children to wash our hands every time we go to the bathroom or before we eat, but how often do you skip hand washing?
 If you do wash your hands every time, do you wash your hands well?
-A 5-second rinse with cold water followed by a pat dry on your blue jeans doesn’t cut it.
+A five-second rinse with just water followed by a pat dry on your blue jeans doesn’t cut it.

 Why is it important to wash your hands?

 Yes, dirt beneath your fingernails and a visible filth on your hands is off-putting, but that’s not why you wash your hands.
 Proper hand washing is important because it helps prevent the spread of viruses and bacteria.
 This keeps you, your family, and your community healthy and safe.Washing your hands is an easy way to help prevent illness in just under 30 seconds.
 Click To Tweet

 You should wash your hands thoroughly, and wash them often.
 There’s never a bad time to wash your hands, but make sure to properly wash your hands in these instances:

 - before and after caring for someone who is sick or injured

 It’s also important to wash your hands when illnesses are highly transmissible, such as cold and flu season.

 Wash your hands frequently if you’re traveling, or if you’re around large groups of people.

 How to wash your hands properly